Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 In general, the audit log from "Office 365 Security and Compliance Portal" shows the same level of information as the activity log from the MCAS app connector.
     - Description of [audited activities in Office 365](https://docs.microsoft.com/en-us/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance?view=o365-worldwide#audited-activities)
     - Detailed [properties of the Office 365 audit log](https://docs.microsoft.com/en-us/microsoft-365/compliance/detailed-properties-in-the-office-365-audit-log?view=o365-worldwide)
-- Alerts of "Microsoft Defender for Office 365" (MDO) are also visible in the MCAS Activity Log and allows you to create custom policies in MCAS.
+- Alerts of "Microsoft Defender for Office 365" (MDO) are also visible in the "MCAS Activity Log" and allows you to create custom policies in MCAS.
 Sami Lamppu has also given some details about this [in one of his blog posts](https://www.notion.so/ttps-samilamppu-com-2020-05-19-detect-o365-atp-alerts-in-cloud-app-security-and-microsoft-threat-p-399da36e4bf745e5861ef420873b1ad2).

 #### Device / Endpoint Security (Microsoft Defender for Endpoint) Integration in MCAS

 *"Microsoft Defender ATP" (MDATP) Portal was rebranded to "[Microsoft Defender Security Portal](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/portal-overview)" in the fall of 2020.
 Microsoft's Endpoint and Detection and Response (EDR) solution allows [deep integration to MCAS](https://techcommunity.microsoft.com/t5/microsoft-security-and/microsoft-cloud-app-security-and-windows-defender-atp-better/ba-p/263265).
 But also insights from MCAS will be displayed in the (new) Endpoint Security Portal.*

-Signal forwarding from "Microsoft Defender for Endpoint" (MDE) to MCAS is an essential configuration to establish the cloud app usage visibility and control of unwanted apps (as described previously).
-But it's also extend the MCAS Discovery Dashboard with an additional "machine-centric" view.
-This allows you to start investigation based on a specific machine and correlate statistics of risky apps, transaction/traffic and device risk (from MDE) right from MCAS.
-A direct (deep) link to the machine object in MDE helps to continue the investigation in the Microsoft Defender Security Center.
+Signal forwarding from "Microsoft Defender for Endpoint" (MDE) to MCAS is an essential configuration to establish the visibility of "cloud app usage" and control of unwanted apps (as described previously).
+But it's also extend the "MCAS Discovery Dashboard" with an additional "machine-centric" view.
+This allows you to start investigation based on a specific machine and correlate statistics of risky apps, transaction/traffic and device risk (calculated by MDE) right from MCAS.
+A direct (deep) link to the machine object helps to continue the investigation in the "Microsoft Defender Security Center" (MDE Portal).

 ### Analyze and Visualize with MCAS

 #### User and Entity Behavior Analytics (UEBA) in MCAS

-- [(Hybrid) Identity Threat Investigation](https://www.youtube.com/watch?v=znsX3ssctNM): The "user page" in MCAS gives you an overview and correlated information from all connected apps or integrated threat protection solutions in a single view.
-This is also a landing page to get all related and collected information about activities ("Activity Log"), alerts (filtered by selected user) or actions by policies ("Governance Log").
+- [(Hybrid) Identity Threat Investigation](https://www.youtube.com/watch?v=znsX3ssctNM): The "user page" in MCAS gives you an overview and correlated information from all connected apps or integrated "threat protection solutions" in a single view.
+This is also a landing page to get all related and collected information about activities (from the "Activity Log"), alerts (filtered by selected user) or actions by policies ("Governance Log").
-User Exposure information shows summary from various sources (e.g. number of accounts are correlated by app connector).
+User Exposure information shows summary from various sources (e.g. number of accounts that are correlated by app connector).
 Activities of the users can be filtered and will be enriched by MCAS (such as Internal/External users, Status as admin account or critical role/group assignment).
-    - User page and "hunting experiences" in "Microsoft Defender for Identity" are moving to the MCAS portal.
+    - User page and "hunting experiences" in "Microsoft Defender for Identity" will be probably moved to the MCAS portal.
     - Device page is also available for all MDI device objects and shows open alerts and summary of activities (logged on users, resource access, IPs)
 - [Investigation Priority Score](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-audit-logs):
-This score helps to identify the riskiest users across all integrated threat protections and connected app including potential impact of an compromised account.
-Therefore, the "Investigation Priority" pulls signals from all identity protection solutions and app connectors to find abnormal behavior and aggregate this into a score value.
+This score helps to identify the riskiest users across the various signals, alerts and integrations.
+Therefore, the "Investigation Priority" pulls together signals from connected apps and integrated threat protections (MDI and "Azure AD Identity Protection") to find abnormal behavior and aggregate this into a single score value.
 This score will be displayed on the MCAS dashboard, user page for [further investigation](https://docs.microsoft.com/en-us/cloud-app-security/tutorial-ueba) and in the MCAS Dashboard.
-    - Matt Soseman has recorded a [YouTube video](https://mattsoseman.wordpress.com/2020/07/08/ueba-in-microsoft-cloud-app-security-user-entity-behavior-analytics/) about it which includes the calculation of the Score and some demo on investigation in the UEBA.
+    - Matt Soseman has recorded a [YouTube video](https://mattsoseman.wordpress.com/2020/07/08/ueba-in-microsoft-cloud-app-security-user-entity-behavior-analytics/) about it which includes the calculation of the score and some demo on investigation in the UEBA.
-    - After enabling the data sources (threat protections, connected apps and discovery logs) you should [tune the policies for anomaly detection](https://docs.microsoft.com/en-us/cloud-app-security/tutorial-suspicious-activity) and review the default governance actions.
+    - Consider to [tune the policies for anomaly detection](https://docs.microsoft.com/en-us/cloud-app-security/tutorial-suspicious-activity) and review the default governance actions after enabling the data sources (threat protections, connected apps and discovery logs).

 #### Identity Security Posture and Apps Inventory with MCAS

 - [Identity Security Posture](https://docs.microsoft.com/en-us/defender-for-identity/isp-overview):
-Assessment of various security critical Active Directory configurations that includes also instructions to remediate or resolve the findings.
+Assessment of various security critical "Active Directory" configurations that includes also instructions to remediate or resolve the findings.
 - [OAuth apps](https://docs.microsoft.com/en-us/cloud-app-security/manage-app-permissions):
-Risky apps can be [investigated by the discovered OAuth Apps in MCAS](https://docs.microsoft.com/en-us/cloud-app-security/investigate-risky-oauth).
-Furthermore, you are also be able to [configure an app policy](https://docs.microsoft.com/en-us/cloud-app-security/app-permission-policy) to monitor OAuth apps on various criterias (incl. permission level) and revoke the app (if needed).
+Risky apps can be [investigated by the discovered "OAuth Apps" in MCAS](https://docs.microsoft.com/en-us/cloud-app-security/investigate-risky-oauth).
+Furthermore, you should also be able to [configure an app policy](https://docs.microsoft.com/en-us/cloud-app-security/app-permission-policy) to monitor "OAuth apps" on various criteria (incl. permission level) and revoke the app (if needed).
     - Built-in ["OAuth" app anomaly detection policies](https://docs.microsoft.com/en-us/cloud-app-security/app-permission-policy#oauth-app-anomaly-detection-policies) are already configured to detect malicious consent grants, misleading publisher/product names or activity to suspicious OAuth apps.

 #### Integration and Responds in MCAS

 - [Policies:](https://docs.microsoft.com/en-us/cloud-app-security/control-cloud-apps-with-policies)
-Control your identities from connected apps/resources, monitored activities and signals in MCAS by the following types of policies:
+Control of your identities in connected apps/resources can be achieved by monitored activities and signals by MCAS.
+The following types of policies can be configured:
     - [Access Policies](https://docs.microsoft.com/en-us/cloud-app-security/access-policy-aad) gives you the ability for real-time monitoring and control the access on your connected apps.
-The applied actions (Monitor or Block) can be filtered on advanced criterias such as device tags, source of access (IP address), client app or user/app scope.
+The applied actions (Monitor or Block) can be filtered on advanced criteria such as device tags, source of access (IP address), client app or user/app scope.
     - [Session Policies](https://docs.microsoft.com/en-us/cloud-app-security/session-policy-aad) enables real-time action and monitoring within the session and allows to block or restrict on specific activities (such as sharing or file control).
     - [Activity Policies](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-audit-logs) enforces automated response on a specific or repeated activity to a connected app.
-As a response, governance actions can enforce security mechanism on app provider API level (e.g. require sign-in prompt in Office 365), user account state in Azure AD (e.g. disable user) or custom playbook (PowerAutomate).
+As a response, governance actions can enforce security mechanism on API level by connected app (e.g. require sign-in prompt in Office 365), user account state in Azure AD (e.g. disable user) or custom playbook (PowerAutomate).
     Activities of tasks that is performed by a user or admin of your Azure AD tenant.
-    - [Anomaly Detection Policies](https://docs.microsoft.com/en-us/cloud-app-security/anomaly-detection-policy) are enabled (or configurable) to find unusual activities and trigger an alert if unusual behavior was detected (different from user's regular activity).
+    - [Anomaly Detection Policies](https://docs.microsoft.com/en-us/cloud-app-security/anomaly-detection-policy) are enabled to find unusual activities and trigger an alert if unusual behavior was detected (different from user's regular activity).
 They are part of the UEBA and ML capabilities which are integrated in MCAS and displayed in the "User Page" / Investigation Priority Score.
-Built-in policies covers activities from specific activities in a connected app (Azure Instance and "Multiple delete VM activities") to anomalies of a single user session ("Unusual activities by user").
+Built-in policies covers activities from specific activities in a connected app (e.g. connected "Azure Instance" and "Multiple delete VM activities") to find anomalies of a single user session ("Unusual activities by user").
 Some anomaly detection policies [can be tuned or scoped](https://docs.microsoft.com/en-us/cloud-app-security/anomaly-detection-policy#tune-anomaly-detection-policies) to adjust sensitivity or customize automated response.

     ![../2020-12-11-identity-security-monitoring/AzIdentity_MCAS_Governance.png](../2020-12-11-identity-security-monitoring/AzIdentity_MCAS_Governance.png)
     _Governance log shows actions (initiated by policies) of automated response on alerts (such as require user to sign-in again if a risky sign-in was detected)._

 - [Policy Templates](https://docs.microsoft.com/en-us/cloud-app-security/policy-template-reference):
 Before creating your own policies, check the built-in templates in MCAS that are ready for use.
-Many of them are essential and are strongly recommended to be enabled and configured in your MCAS instance.
+Many of them are essential and strongly recommended to be enabled and configured in your MCAS instance.
 - [PowerAutomate](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-audit-logs):
-Automation of (governance) actions can be realized by PowerAutomate.
+Automation of (governance) actions can be realized by "PowerAutomate".
 Microsoft has released some sample playbooks for auto-remediation or -response scenarios on [GitHub](https://github.com/microsoft/Microsoft-Cloud-App-Security/tree/master/Playbooks).
-    - Other samples such as "[Request user validation](https://techcommunity.microsoft.com/t5/microsoft-security-and/alert-new-blog-series-automation-in-cloud-app-security/ba-p/1608357)" or "[auto-triage infrequent country alerts](https://techcommunity.microsoft.com/t5/microsoft-security-and/auto-triage-infrequent-country-alerts-using-mcas-amp-power/ba-p/1644980)" are documented as part of a TechCommunity Blog series.
+    - Other samples such as "[Request user validation](https://techcommunity.microsoft.com/t5/microsoft-security-and/alert-new-blog-series-automation-in-cloud-app-security/ba-p/1608357)" or "[auto-triage infrequent country alerts](https://techcommunity.microsoft.com/t5/microsoft-security-and/auto-triage-infrequent-country-alerts-using-mcas-amp-power/ba-p/1644980)" are documented as part of this TechCommunity blog series.

 ### Considerations and References of MCAS

 - Interaction, integration and options of MCAS with other services in "Microsoft 365" are numerous and plays a significant role.
 Check out [Adrian Grigorof's diagram of MCAS](https://www.managedsentinel.com/2020/05/03/mcas-design/) to get a visibility of those possibilities.
-- Regular check of [MCAS Changelog](https://docs.microsoft.com/en-us/cloud-app-security/release-notes) should be made to be informed about changes in your tenant and introduced new features or signals.
+- Regular check of "[MCAS Changelog](https://docs.microsoft.com/en-us/cloud-app-security/release-notes)" should be made to be informed about changes in your tenant and new features or risk detection.
 - MCAS allows to gain sensitive information about a user which includes files, used cloud apps and all activity logs from connected apps.
-Therefore you should verify with IT Compliance and Data Privacy Department if [anonymizing of user data](https://docs.microsoft.com/en-us/cloud-app-security/cloud-discovery-anonymizer) is required (to protect user privacy).
+Therefore you should verify with your "IT Compliance and Data Privacy Department" if [anonymizing of user data](https://docs.microsoft.com/en-us/cloud-app-security/cloud-discovery-anonymizer) is required (to protect user privacy).
 Currently this feature is limited to user and machine names.
-- Service health can be monitored on the MCAS status page and integrated for notification of service issues or delays of detections
+- Service health can be monitored on the "[MCAS status page](https://status.cloudappsecurity.com/)" and should be integrated for notification of service issues or delays of detections
 - [Daily operational tasks](https://docs.microsoft.com/en-us/cloud-app-security/daily-activities-to-protect-your-cloud-environment) for MCAS are documented by Microsoft.
 - Consider [Microsoft's best practices of implementing MCAS](https://docs.microsoft.com/en-us/cloud-app-security/best-practices) in your environment
-- Be aware of side effects from Azure AD connect sync processes such as „Suspend user governance action“ will be reverted
+- Governance Actions (by activity policies) must be in accord with your Azure AD environment.
+    - Example: Suspended user will be reactivated after next Azure AD Connect sync interval.
-- MCAS API can be easily discovered and tested by using the [postman collection](https://github.com/richlilly2004/CloudAppSecurity/blob/master/Postman/Microsoft%20Cloud%20App%20Security.postman_collection.json) by Rich Lilly.
+- MCAS API can be easily discovered and tested by using the [postman collection](https://github.com/richlilly2004/CloudAppSecurity/blob/master/Postman/Microsoft%20Cloud%20App%20Security.postman_collection.json) (from Rich Lilly).
-- Office 365 App Connector needs at least one assigned even if you want to use it to collect all Azure AD events.
+- Office 365 App Connector needs at least one assigned licensed user even if you want to use it to collect all Azure AD events only.
 - Implement a process and simulate [investigation of anomaly detection alerts](https://docs.microsoft.com/en-us/cloud-app-security/investigate-anomaly)!
 - MCAS is very useful and efficient to monitor suspicious privileged tasks in Azure.
     - Elevated Global Admin permissions on Azure Management (as already mentioned in the sample) is one of the use cases which can be (as far as I know) only be monitored by MCAS.
 Sami Lampuu has written a [detailed blog post](https://samilamppu.com/2020/06/18/monitor-elevated-global-admin-account-usage/) about it!
-- RBAC in MCAS doesn't allow assignment of roles to Azure AD groups (only users supported).
+- RBAC in MCAS doesn't allow assignment of roles to Azure AD groups (only users are supported).
-- [Scoped deployment](https://docs.microsoft.com/en-us/cloud-app-security/activity-privacy) can be very useful in setting up [Proof-of-Concept environment](https://gallery.technet.microsoft.com/Cloud-App-Security-Proof-4a49049f) or staged rollouts in production
+- [Scoped deployment](https://docs.microsoft.com/en-us/cloud-app-security/activity-privacy) can be very useful in setting up [Proof-of-Concept environment](https://gallery.technet.microsoft.com/Cloud-App-Security-Proof-4a49049f) or staged roll-outs in production
-- Governance Actions (by activity policies) must be in accord with your Azure AD environment.
-    - Example: Suspended user will be reactivated after next Azure AD Connect sync interval.
 - Currently, blocking access to Cloud apps by (custom) indicators in "Microsoft Defender for Endpoint" (MDE) has some limitations:
     - MDE allows 15.000 indicators per tenant
     - This feature is supported on Windows 10 only (no support for ATP on MacOS or Linux yet)